Jose Garcia Player Props: Reds vs. Rangers

 Rangers Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks sixth in MLB.
+- The Rangers pitching staff ranks sixth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Rangers have a 3.37 team ERA that ranks fourth across all league pitching staffs.
+- The Rangers have a 3.46 team ERA that ranks sixth across all league pitching staffs.

-- The Rangers allow the third-fewest home runs in baseball (17 total, 0.8 per game).
+- Rangers pitchers combine to surrender 17 home runs (0.8 per game), the third-fewest in the league.

-- The Rangers are sending Eovaldi (2-2) to the mound for his fifth start of the season.
-He is 2-2 with a 5.40 ERA and 24 strikeouts through 21 2/3 innings pitched.
+- Perez gets the start for the Rangers, his fifth of the season.
+He is 3-1 with a 3.38 ERA and 19 strikeouts in 21 1/3 innings pitched.

-- The righty last appeared on Tuesday against the Kansas City Royals, when he tossed six innings, allowing two earned runs while giving up seven hits.
+- His last time out came on Wednesday against the Kansas City Royals, when the left-hander went 5 2/3 innings, surrendering three earned runs while giving up eight hits.

+- In four games this season, the 32-year-old has amassed an ERA of 3.38, with 8 strikeouts per nine innings.
+Opponents are batting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.